 Thereafter the songs will appear on the wearable and play on connected Bluetooth audio devices.
 Album art included.

 The lack of a native music platform puts Garmin at a disadvantage compared to the Apple Watch and Android Wear devices.
-I’m comparing versus my experience with the Apple Watch.
+I’m comparing versus my experience with the Apple Watch where the experience was more positive.

 I like to think consumer’s way of enjoying music is ever changing – curated playlists, blast from the past and so on.
 It’s no longer simply a matter of downloading all the songs unto a device but more of finding the “right” music for the occasion, on demand.